spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-configure-basic-htaccess-authentication.md

   - /v6/docs/en/howto-configure-basic-htaccess-authentication
 ---

-This document describes how to configure basic htaccess authentication for the Storefront and the Back Office.
+This document describes how to configure basic .htaccess authentication for the Storefront and the Back Office.

-To set up htaccess authentication, follow the instructions below.
+To set up .htaccess authentication, follow the instructions below.

 {% info_block errorBox "Important" %}